philvessey/NextDepartures/CONTRIBUTING.md

 ## Unit Tests

 We use VSTest for our unit tests.
 Please make sure your changes include appropriate unit tests in the `NextDepartures.Test` project.
-Tests are setup for each endpoint in the library.
+Tests are set up for each endpoint in the library.
 If you create a new endpoint, create a new test for it.
 If you modify an existing endpoint, please make sure your changes are reflected in the existing test.

 ## Reporting Bugs